What Is Your Goal?

 Employees who already use a commute alternative are generally more open to adding another day or using a different mode.
-Consider encouraging this group to bump it up one more day a week by offering an incentive if they increase their use of a commute alternative.
+Encourage this group by offering an incentive if they increase their use of a commute alternative.

-Using employee zip code information, identify groups of employees who live near each other but drive alone to work.
+Using employee zip code information, identify groups of employees who live near each other and drive alone to work.
 If many of your solo drivers live near the worksite, focus on a walk and bike campaign.
-Carpooling is a good option for people who may need flexibility but want to share rides at least a couple of times a week, while vanpooling works well for groups of six to 15 employees with regular schedules who travel more than 20 miles each way.
-Take the time to research high-occupancy vehicle (HOV) and express lanes and Park & Ride lots that could serve specific employees, and include this information in your outreach.
+Carpooling is a good option for people who may need flexibility but want to share rides a few times a week.
+Vanpooling works well for groups of six to 15 employees who travel more than 20 miles each way.
+Take the time to research high-occupancy vehicle (HOV) lanes, and express lanes and Park & Ride lots that could serve specific employees, and include this information in your outreach.

-BART, Caltrain, SMART, ACE or ferries are good alternatives to promote if enough employees live near stations or terminals, but you should also consider how employees will get to and from these stations – often referred to as the “first mile” and “last mile.”
-Many employees want to drive from home to a station or terminal, but they need adequate parking at the station to do so.
-Others can take a bus to get to their station, but need discounted transfer fare to afford it.
-Take a little time to explore whether parking is available, whether there is secure bike parking, or whether the transit agencies offer special incentives (like carpool parking) or inter-agency transfers (many do!).
+BART, Caltrain, SMART, ACE or ferries are good alternatives to promote if enough employees live near stations or terminals.
+You should consider how employees will get to and from stations – often referred to as the "first mile" and "last mile".
+Many employees want to drive from home to a station or terminal, but they lack adequate parking.
+Others can take a bus, but need discounted transfer fare to afford it.
+Take time to explore whether parking availability, check there is secure bike parking, or if the transit agencies offer special incentives.
+Many offer carpool parking and inter-agency transfers for commuters.
 Make sure to include this information in your outreach.

 What do employees cite as the largest barriers to using commute alternatives?

 One common barrier for employees is uncertainty in the event of an emergency.
-Be sure to promote any guaranteed ride home programs available in your county.
-Some programs require the employer to register before employees can sign up, so make sure you familiarize yourself with the requirements.
+Be sure to promote and register for any guaranteed ride home programs available in your county.
 If you have worksites in multiple counties, you’ll need to take the time to research the programs available in each.
-Check out The Ultimate Commute Program Resource, select your county and look for information on guaranteed ride home.
+Check out The County Specialized Resource, select your county and look for information on guaranteed ride home.

 Another common barrier for employees is their fixed work schedule.
-If your company does not offer flexible schedules, talk to your management about whether this could be an option.
-Allowing employees some flexibility opens up more possibilities for carpooling and vanpooling.
+If your company does not offer flexible schedules, talk to your management about this as an option.
+Allowing employees some flexibility with start and end times opens more possibilities for alternative commuting.